 —Transpersonal: Almaas, Wilber, Washburn or the CCPE model

 It is important to note that Transpersonal Psychotherapy does not have exclusive rights when using approaches to spirituality in the treatment room.
 In the world of psychotherapy there are some modalities that allow for the spiritual in their therapeutic approach.
-The difference with transpersonal psychotherapy (as distinct from religious counselling) is that this modality actively involves the spiritual element in the therapeutic work.
+The difference with transpersonal psychotherapy is that this modality actively involves the spiritual element in the therapeutic work.

 In practising as an integrative psychotherapist, I integrate different theoretical models using the relational map offered by Petruska Clarkson in ‘Systemic Integrative Psychotherapeutic Model‘.
 This model is useful in offering a framework around which to organise my work with clients based on the primacy of relationship.
 I may apply the most appropriate technique depending on the needs of the client.
 For Clarkson, there are five ways in which the therapist and client relate: